Really listening

 Let’s stay close to what’s happening now, and work from there.

-When we slow down, we often find there’s more going on than we thought.
+When we take a break from charging ahead to the next thing, we often find there’s more going on than we realise.

 Whatever you’re experiencing, let’s work with that.